 - Include lots of buzzwords just for the sake of it

-Note that if you have recently graduated and only have internship experiences instead of relevant work experience, this section should follow the Personal Information section, and you may want to go into a bit more detail.
+Note that if you have recently graduated and only have internship experiences instead of relevant work experience, this section should follow the Personal Information section.
+You may also want to go into a bit more detail.
 Otherwise, you can include it after work experience.

 Follow the tips below to make sure you get it just right.

-- If you have multiple degrees (e.g. a BA and an MBA), you should write a subsection like the one above for each degree, starting with your highest level of education first (e.g. your MBA)
+- If you have multiple degrees, you should start your list with your highest level of education first (e.g. your master's degree/PhD)

-- For each degree, include the name of the degree, university, and dates in the headline.
-If you’re a recent graduate, you can also list any subjects you have taken that are relevant to software engineering.
+- For each degree, include the name of the degree, university, and dates in the headline

 - List your grades (e.g. GPA) as well as results of other standardized tests you have taken (e.g. SAT, GMAT, etc.) that demonstrate your intellect

-- Detail any awards and scholarships you received at university level and most importantly how competitive they were (e.g. two awards for 1,000 students)
+- Detail any awards and scholarships you received at the university level and most importantly how competitive they were (e.g. 2 awards for 1,000 students)

 - Panic if you don't have a degree.
-You don’t have to have gone to college to get into a FAANG company.
-Instead put your high school grades and any relevant educational qualifications you gained after school
+You don’t have to have gone to college to get into a FAANG/MAANG company.
+Instead, put your high school grades and any relevant educational qualifications you gained after school

 - Include high school experience if you've already graduated